Top Tips for Caring for Your Sissoo Trees

 Sissoo trees thrive best in zones 10 to 11 on the USDA plant hardiness map.
 Because of this, make sure you plant them in an area that gets a lot of sunlight.
 While they can deal with partial shade, they still require a lot of natural light.

-Do you live in an area that gets cold temperatures during the winter?
+Do you live in an area of Phoenix or Arizona that gets cold temperatures during the winter?

 This could kill young sissoo trees, so you might want to look into different species.
 Even mature sissoos can end up in bad shape if they get too cold.